mru-csis-1501-201904-001/course.notes/can.you.do.these.things.md

 - [ ] ...how parameters and arguments are related
 - [ ] ...how to name methods well and realize that void and value-returning methods should be named differently
 - [ ] ...how to trace through code step-by-step, tracking changes in variables
+- [ ] ...how to represent decisions in code using the if statement
+- [ ] ...how to create simple conditions using numbers and relational operators
+- [ ] ...how to create a Boolean variable that will hold a true/false value